RudySotoo/-ELK-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ it keeps track of access if something happened to any sensitive filies it will be much easier to loacate and resolve the issue.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ it keeps track of access if something happened to any sensitive files it will be much easier to locate and resolve the issue.
 Metricbeat monitors usage like CPU, memory also looks at any traffic coming in or out.
 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: